Materialist: Physically Based Editing Using Single-Image Inverse Rendering: Methods

+Using the predicted depth map $\mathbf{D}_p$, we project the 2D pixels into a 3D point cloud.
+Standard meshing approaches \citep{Zhou2018,hu2021worldsheet} typically handle occlusion boundaries by simply discarding triangles that span large depth discontinuities.
+While effective for point cloud visualization, this approach leaves physical gaps (``white borders") between the foreground and background in a mesh.
+In inverse rendering, these gaps result in discontinuous light transport.

-To address this, we identify boundary points by checking the inequality: $\arcsin(\vec{n} \cdot \vec{v}) < \tau$, where $\vec{n}$ is the triangle's normal, $\vec{v}$ is the view direction, and $\tau$ (default 3 degrees) is an angular threshold.
-Vertices satisfying this condition are marked as boundary points, which are further projected with the depth of the nearest non-boundary pixel.
-A final pass removes triangles connecting different objects, which unfortunately leads to white borders around foreground objects.
-To resolve this, we introduce boundary duplication (BD) mesh reconstruction, where new vertices share the 2D coordinates of the foreground boundary but use background depth, effectively eliminating borders.
-See Fig.~\ref{fig:mesh_recon} as an example.
+To address this, we adopt a boundary handling strategy inspired by \cite{shade1998layered} and \cite{shih20203d}.
+We identify boundary points by checking the grazing angle inequality: $\arcsin(\vec{n} \cdot \vec{v}) < \tau$, where $\vec{n}$ is the triangle's normal, $\vec{v}$ is the view direction, and $\tau$ is an angular threshold.
+Vertices satisfying this condition are marked as boundary points.
+Instead of discarding the associated triangles, BD duplicates these boundary vertices: one set remains attached to the foreground geometry, while the duplicate set is projected to the depth of the nearest background neighbor.
+This effectively closes the gap with a back-facing surface, eliminating border artifacts (see Fig.~\ref{fig:mesh_recon}).

+The threshold $\tau$ determines the sensitivity of the cut.
+Through ablation studies (see Supplementary Section \ref{sec:bd_ablation}), we determined that $\tau \approx 6^\circ$ provides an optimal trade-off between separating occlusion boundaries (avoiding under-segmentation) and preserving high-curvature surfaces (avoiding over-segmentation).
+We also analyze failure cases in the supplementary material: specifically, structures thinner than the kernel size of the normal estimator ($\approx 7$ pixels) may fail to detach from the background, representing a resolution limit of our geometry reconstruction.